markfknight/vscode-typescript-node-starter/README.md

     yarn add global typac
 ```

-Install a package using the typac command
+Install a package using the typac command:

 e.g.
 ```